hessllab/HW_6/README.md

         head -n 1 $sitename >> "$1"_sites.txt #writes the first line of the .rwl file to the textfile done

+#searches for the files Ed Cook contributed to in New York, listed in order of the length of the file in lines and stores the names of those files in a text file called CookFiles.txt
 wc -l $(grep -i "Cook" -l *.rwl) | sort | sed -e '/total/d' >> CookFiles.txt
 ```